-A chemical structure can be represented by numerous names and identifiers (IUPAC name, common name, SMILES, InChI, InChIKey, CAS number, etc).
+A chemical structure can be represented by numerous names and identifiers (IUPAC name, common name, SMILES, InChI, InChIKey, etc).
 Our naming technology is capable of recognizing and indexing chemical structures regardless of the format, as well as making documents searchable in chemically intelligent way.

 Advanced Structure Search